isomerpages/mas-moneysense/_scams/Phishing Scam.md

 <h4>To Protect Yourself From Falling Prey To Phishing, Remember The Following:</h4>
 <ul>
 <li>
-<p>Never give out your banking details.</p>
+<p>Never give out your banking details</p>
 </li>
 <li>
 <p>Your bank will NEVER send you emails or SMS asking you for your bank login
-ID, password, or OTP.</p>
+ID, password, or OTP</p>
 </li>
 <li>
-<p>Do not open attachments or click on any link in suspicious emails or SMS.</p>
+<p>Do not open attachments or click on any link in suspicious emails or SMS</p>
 </li>
 <li>
-<p>Use your bank’s mobile app to perform banking transactions.</p>
+<p>Use your bank’s mobile app to perform banking transactions</p>
 </li>
 <li>
 <p>Always enter the full URL or domain name of your bank on your browser
-address bar.</p>
+address bar</p>
 </li>
 <li>
-<p>Install firewall, anti-virus and anti-spyware in your computer.
-Update
+<p>Install firewall, anti-virus and anti-spyware in your computer – update
-them regularly.</p>
+them regularly</p>
 </li>
 <li>
-<p>Avoid online banking in public areas such as cyber-cafes.</p>
+<p>Avoid online banking in public areas such as cyber-cafes</p>
 </li>
 <li>
-<p>Log off each time you complete online banking activities.</p>
+<p>Log off each time you complete online banking activities</p>
 </li>
 <li>
-<p>Select passwords that are difficult to guess.
-Change them often.</p>
+<p>Select passwords that are difficult to guess – change them often</p>
 </li>
 <li>
 <p>Monitor banking transaction notifications so as to spot any suspicious
-activity quickly.</p>
+activity quickly</p>
 </li>
 <li>
 <p>If you think you have become a victim of phishing, contact your bank immediately
-to freeze your accounts, card, or e-wallet.
-This gives you the best chance to prevent further unauthorised transactions.</p>
+to freeze your accounts, card, or e-wallet – this gives you the best chance to prevent further unauthorised transactions</p>
 </li>
 </ul>
 <h4>Beware of Bogus Phone Calls</h4>